myles-trimble/myles-trimble.github.io/_posts/2026-02-10-predicting-customer-loyalty.md

 We cannot just pass the data for these customers into the model, as is - we need to ensure the data is in exactly the same format as what was used when training the model.

-In the following code, we will
+In the following code, we will:

 * Import the required packages for preprocessing
 * Import the data for those customers who are missing a *loyalty_score* value